saamyukkth26/aiwebapp_nextjs_tensorflow/README.md

 ```

 Follow the prompts to deploy the application to Vercel.
 Once deployed, you will get an unique URL for your application.

-## Contributing

-Contributions are welcome!
-Fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under MIT License - See the LICENSE for details.

-## Acknowledgements

-- TensorFlow.js team for providing the MobileNet model and documentation.
-- Next.js community for the robust framework and helpful resources.